Currencies of the World: How Well Do You Know Your Money?

 Despite gold’s popularity as an investment, gold has not been used to back the value of a currency since the 1970s.
 The “gold standard,” which refers to a system where cash is worth a specific amount of gold, is not currently used by any government.

-Most nations now use fiat currency, which refers to money backed by the central bank of a government, instead of gold, silver, or other commodities.
+Most nations now use fiat currency, which refers to money backed by a government’s central bank, instead of gold, silver, or other commodities.

 The world’s major currencies, including the U.S. dollar, are fiat currencies.